Rubus eriocarpus

 Rubus eriocarpus is a Mesoamerican species of brambles in the rose family.

+The species is a prickly, hairless shrub.
+The leaves are palmately compound with 3 or 5 leaflets, the undersides appearing whitish because of a coating of wax.
+The flowers are white and the fruits are cylindrical or spherical.

 It grows in Central America and in central and southern Mexico, from Panama to Puebla.

-Rubus eriocarpus is a prickly, hairless shrub.
-Leaves are palmately compound with 3 or 5 leaflets, the undersides appearing whitish because of a coating of wax.
-Flowers are white.
-Fruits are cylindrical or spherical.